Scroll down to see information on the following topics:

 The practitioner’s current and valid DPS registration number for practitioners licensed in Texas.
 The DPS registration number must belong to the practitioner issuing the prescription; the prescribing practitioner may be a properly registered physician’s assistant or an advanced practice nurse on Schedules III-V prescriptions.
 The Department of Public Safety no longer issues a Controlled Substance Permit.

 State law imposes duties on health professionals, including Optometric Glaucoma Specialists, to combat the abuse of opioids.
-One duty is to query the Prescription Monitoring Program (PMP) before prescribing an opioid (an Optometric Glaucoma Specialist may prescribe one three-day supply of any analgesic identified in Schedules III, IV, and V).
-Optometric Glaucoma Specialists may now register with the PMP and query the database.
-Registration must be completed by September 1, 2019.
-The duty to query the database becomes mandatory on that date.
-Additional information is available in the Board Newsletters.
+One duty is to query the Prescription Monitoring Program (PMP) before prescribing an analgesic that is a controlled substance (an Optometric Glaucoma Specialist may prescribe one three-day supply of any analgesic identified in Schedules III, IV, and V).
+See the August 2019 Newsletter for detailed information.
+Also see the PMP Website.
+Licensees may register and query the PMP now, but must do so starting March 1, 2020, when prescribing an opioid.
+Only registered users can query.
+See also Board Rule 280.10.

 MEDICAID: Tamper Resistant Requirements